1 Introduction

 It is becoming increasingly evident that disciplinary approaches and disciplinary specializations are often insufficient to understand and address the complex challenges and wicked problems of the 21st century.
 Sustainable development issues, in particular, extend across various scientific and thematic fields.
 This necessitates collaboration between disparate disciplines and other stakeholders.
 Thus, interdisciplinarity and transdisciplinarity are considered to be essential research approaches in the field of sustainability science.

 Sustainability science can be understood as an arena where “contributions from the whole spectrum of the natural sciences, economics, and social sciences” (Martens 2006, 38) meet.
-Sustainability science distinguishes itself from “traditional” sciences, so-called mode-1 sciences (see Figure 1.1), since it follows the normative ideas of sustainability.
+Sustainability science distinguishes itself from “traditional” sciences, so-called mode-1 sciences (see Table 1.1), since it follows the normative ideas of sustainability.

 1.2 Normativity